I am Being Bullied and Harassed at Work, What Should I Do?

 - References to an employee’s disability and personal medical information in front of colleagues.

-What should you do if you are being bullied or harassed at work?
+What should you do if you are being bullied or suffering harassment at work?

 If at all possible, you should try and resolve the situation informally.
 Discussing your concerns with a Line Manager or HR representative might be all that is needed to put an end to the bullying and harassment.